 Country: United States

-Media mogul Oprah Gail Winfrey ranks sixth in the list of black billionaires with a net worth of $2.7 billion.
+Media mogul Oprah Gail Winfrey ranks seventh in the list of black billionaires with a net worth of $2.7 billion.
 Oprah Winfrey started her career as a news anchor and her famous talk show “The Oprah Winfrey Show”, used to garner the highest ratings which was the world record in its category.

 She was North America’s first black multi-billionaire and also featured in the most influential woman in the world in 2007.
 Oprah was born in 1954 in extreme poverty in rural Mississippi to a housemaid single teenage mother.
 In an interview, she stated that in her childhood she was molested and became pregnant when she was a teenager.
 She had a premature baby boy who died in infancy.